xakon/blogerl/README.markdown

 ### Building & Compiling ###

-You need to have Erlang, agner and agnerized rebar installed (`agner install rebar`):
+You need to have Erlang installed:

 	./rebar get-deps
 	./rebar compile